monika1111/machine-slot/README.md

   8. ReelsTable: which contains three Reel Component
   9. PayTable: where are noted prizes for combination

-    Alse we have a file lib/Constants where we keep our constants
+    Also we have a file lib/Constants where we keep our constants

  I have not used redux as the project are simple for it :)